Motivate Yourself (Step 1)

 In fact, it can be a huge morale boost to take some time to realize how good you're getting at mastering a language.

-The good news is that it's EXTREMELY easy to take advantage of this strategy.
+And the good news is that it's EXTREMELY easy to take advantage of this strategy.

 Whenever you're practicing the language with someone, notice how much improved you are at speaking the language.